uynguyen/uynguyen.github.io/source/_posts/Protobuf.md

 <!-- more -->

 ## Installation
-To install the protobuf compiler, follow the instructions outlined in [protobuf-compiler-installation](https://github.com/protocolbuffers/protobuf#protobuf-compiler-installation) to do the installation.
+To install the protobuf compiler, follow the instructions outlined in [protobuf-compiler-installation](https://github.com/protocolbuffers/protobuf#protobuf-compiler-installation).
 The basic usage can be summarized by the image below.

 ![](/Post-Resources/protobuf/flow.png "flow")